Saab to demonstrate new naval autonomous systems capability at WEST 2025

 Saab to demonstrate new naval autonomous systems capability at WEST 2025Written by Nick Blenkey

-In a demonstration of its naval autonomous systems, Saab’s recently formed technology accelerator Skapa by Saab will showcase the interoperability of the company’s Autonomous Ocean Core control system at a demonstration during the upcoming WEST 2025 conference, which is being held in San Diego, January 28-30.
+In a demonstration of its naval autonomous systems, Saab’s recently formed technology accelerator Skapa by Saab will showcase the interoperability of the company’s Autonomous Ocean Core control system during the upcoming WEST 2025 conference, which is being held in San Diego, January 28-30.

 The Autonomous Ocean Core control system is versatile across all naval platforms and is designed to enables un-crewed and autonomous systems to work in a safe and predictable way—on the surface and underwater.